sebmorris/GPUE/paper.md

 affiliations:
  - name: Okinawa Institute of Science and Technology Graduate University, Onna-son, Okinawa 904-0495, Japan.
    index: 1
-date: 21 September 2018
+date: 10 December 2018
 bibliography: paper.bib
 ---

 # Summary

 Bose--Einstein Condensates (BECs) are superfluid systems consisting of bosonic atoms that have been cooled and condensed into a single, macroscopic ground state [@PethickSmith2008; @FetterRMP2009].
-These systems can be created in an experimental laboratory and allow for the the exploration of many interesting physical phenomenon, such as superfluid turbulence [@Roche2008; @White2014; @Navon2016], chaotic dynamics [@Gardiner2002; @Kyriakopoulos2014; @Zhang2017], and analogues of other quantum systems [@DalibardRMP2011].
+These systems can be created in an experimental laboratory and allow for the the exploration of physical phenomenon such as superfluid turbulence [@Roche2008; @White2014; @Navon2016], chaotic dynamics [@Gardiner2002; @Kyriakopoulos2014; @Zhang2017], and analogues of other quantum systems [@DalibardRMP2011].
-Numerical simulations of BECs allow for new discoveries that directly mimic what can be seen in experiments and are thus highly valuable for fundamental research.
+Numerical simulations of BECs that directly mimic experiments are valuable to fundamental research in these areas and allow for theoretical advances before experimental validation.
-In practice, the dynamics of BEC systems can often be found by solving the non-linear Schr&ouml;dinger equation known as the Gross--Pitaevskii Equation (GPE),
+The dynamics of BEC systems can be found by solving the non-linear Schr&ouml;dinger equation known as the Gross--Pitaevskii Equation (GPE),

 $$
 i\hbar \frac{\partial\Psi(\mathbf{r},t)}{\partial t} = \left( -\frac{\hbar^2}{2m} {\nabla^2} + V(\mathbf{r}) + g|\Psi(\mathbf{r},t)|^2\right)\Psi(\mathbf{r},t),